Anup910/Loan-Defaulters/README.md

 **Explainability**: compute shap.TreeExplainer(xgb_clf) for tree models and shap.KernelExplainer() or surrogate explanation for ANN.

-Readme footer — Next steps for an interviewer-ready demo Replace any roc_auc_score(..., predict(...)) calls with predict_proba.
+Readme footer — Next steps for an interviewer-ready demo.

+Replace any roc_auc_score(..., predict(...)) calls with predict_proba.

 Add cost matrix calculations and threshold selection tied to dollars.

 Add SHAP visualizations and provide 2–3 example-case explainability notes.

-Add a short Production Plan section (API contract + monitoring) to README (already summarized above).
 ---

 ## 🚀 Reproducibility